lsolesen/minimal-mistakes/docs/_docs/14-helpers.md

 toc_icon: "cogs"
 ---

-You can think of these Jekyll helpers as little shortcuts.
-Since GitHub Pages doesn't allow most plugins --- [custom tags](https://jekyllrb.com/docs/plugins/#tags) are out.
-Instead the theme leverages [**includes**](https://jekyllrb.com/docs/templates/#includes) to do something similar.
+You can think of these helpers as little shortcuts.
+This theme leverages [**includes**](https://www.11ty.dev/docs/layouts/) to do something similar.

 ## Group by array

 [Jekyll Group-By-Array](https://github.com/mushishi78/jekyll-group-by-array) by Max White.

 A liquid include file for Jekyll that allows an object to be grouped by an array.

+This might also work in 11ty.
+I have not tested it.

 ## Figure